mwpastore/sinja/README.md

 end
 ```

+##### `replace {|rios| ..}` => TrueClass?

+Take an array of [resource identifier object][22] hashes and update
+(add/remove) the relationships on `resource`.
+To serialize the updated linkage
+on the response, refresh or reload `resource` (if necessary) and return a
+truthy value.

+In principle, `replace` should delete all members of the existing collection
+and insert all members of a new collection, but in practice&mdash;for
+performance reasons, especially with large collections and/or complex
+constraints&mdash;it may be prudent to simply apply a delta.

 ##### `merge {|rios| ..}` => TrueClass?

 Take an array of [resource identifier object][22] hashes and update (add unless